probmods/dippl/lectures/pragmatics.md

             utt=="none of the people are nice"? world==0 :
             true
 }

+print(literalListener("some of the people are nice"))
 ~~~

-If you evaluate `literalListener("some of the people are nice")` in the above code box, you will see that the inferred meaning is uniform on all world states where at least one person is nice -- including the state in which all people are nice.
+If you evaluate the above code box, you will see that the inferred meaning of "some of the people are nice" is uniform on all world states where at least one person is nice -- including the state in which all people are nice.
 This fails to capture the usual 'some but not all' scalar implicature.

 We can move to a more Gricean listener who assumes that the speaker has chosen an utterance to convey the intended state of the world: